ait-tr/cohort41/basic_programming/lesson_37/theory.md

 Attempting to add or remove elements from an immutable collection will throw an `UnsupportedOperationException`.

-Choosing a specific JCF collection implementation depends on performance requirements, order of elements, and other factors specific to the task at hand.
+Choosing a specific JCF collection implementation depends on performance requirements, order of elements, and other factors specific to the code.task at hand.

 ### Iterators